ruelasb/ruelasb.github.io/WD101.1-InitialSetup/SimpleRepo.md

     git push -u origin master
     ```

-4. Go back to your Github repository page and your project should now be on Github the cetralized version control system (CVCS).
+4. Go back to your Github repository page at https://github.com/yourUserName/firstProject.
+Your project should now be on Github the cetralized version control system (CVCS).

 5. Remember, whenever changes are made to the CVCS those changes will not magically apear on your system (unless you made them yourself and then `git push` them locally)therefore, whenever you are going to make local changes remember to do a `git pull` so that you edit the most up-to-date version of the CVCS repo.
     - Suppose someone in Japan made changes to your CVCS repo.
 Your CVCS repo is now updated.
 And lets say you made changes without first downloading them via `git pull`, then you `git push` those changes then you will essentially override the changes the person in Japan made and your version will live in the CVCS and their changes will basically be non-existent.

 We are good to go!.
-You now have the power to collaborate with anyone from anywhere and make something revolutionary :) It is a very common practice to make an .md file that will hold valuable information for the team and world-at-large.
+You now have the power to collaborate with anyone from anywhere and make something revolutionary :) It is a very common practice to make an .md file that will hold valuable information for the team and world-at-large. *This will be the extent of our intro with Git and Github.
+If you need extra knowledge, please go watch a video.
+If you're doing ok but have lots of questions you can always keep learning as you go.*

 **Next, go build something!**